Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 And because industry giants don’t need to be subtle, they often overlook targeting those keywords, leaving room for you to take advantage.

-Tweak your campaign timing
+4. Tweak your campaign timing

-Use automation to nurture leads
+5. Use automation to nurture leads

 Cost per lead synonyms

-Depending on the business talking about it, the context it’s discussed in, the ways it’s modified to suit specific goals, and the cost per lead, it can go by other names.
+Depending on the business, the context in which it’s discussed, the ways it’s modified to suit specific goals, and the cost per lead, it can go by other names.
+Lead acquisition cost and price per lead are synonyms.

 Here are terms to watch out for that can nearly match the cost per lead definition:

-Cost per qualified lead, cost per marketing qualified lead, or cost per sales qualified lead.
-Each of these terms refers to the same thing: the cost of a lead that’s been checked to confirm its solid potential to convert.
+• Cost per qualified lead, cost per marketing qualified lead, or cost per sales qualified lead: Each of these terms refers to the same thing, the cost of a lead that’s been checked to confirm its solid potential to convert.

 Discover how to decrease cost per lead with Leadfeeder

+What does cost per lead mean for the average business?
+Economy and stability.
 As we’ve seen throughout this article, cost per lead is an important metric for any business that aspires to work efficiently, endure market fluctuations, and reach new levels of success.
 You should be taking it seriously.

 But if you’re going to bring down your CPL, you need the right cost per lead software for the job—and Leadfeeder has the features you’re looking for.
+There are two core ways to lower your CPL.
+You can bring in more qualified leads and reduce the cost per lead.
+Ideally, you should do both.

 Leadfeeder can help with B2B lead generation by identifying the companies that visit your website but never take action.
 There’s a good chance they’re interested but need a little push, so you can reach out to them with custom pitches.